 This conclusion is drawn from the fundamental teaching of Jesus, Why do you look at the speck of sawdust in your brother’s eye with never a thought for the great plank in your own eye?
 In order to Love thy neighbor as thy self, one has to learn how to love Thy Self first!
 Loving one’s enemy and turning the other cheek follow on actualizing Self-love and removing the dark shadow plank in our eye is the first analytical step in the new ethic.
 Edinger in his interesting book, Ego and Archetype, suggests that these teaching clearly indicate that Christ was the first depth psychologist nineteen hundred years before the unconscious was empirically established by Freud.
 So, a first step to becoming a transformational leader is to pay respectful attention to one’s dreams.

 Steve Myers (2005) presents an interesting view in Jung on leadership, (view Jung on leadership) which states that the unconscious of the followers and the leader interact and unless they are aware of this interaction, the conscious rational direction of their collective efforts will be jeopardized.
 Nelson and Quick’s (2011) coverage of leadership stresses a rational perspective of leading, when as Myers points out, it is the followers collective unconscious that is influencing the selection and behavior of a leader.
 Jung’s leadership comments, Myers states, were addressed to national-level leaders, but that they also have relevance in any leadership situation.
 The authentic transformational leader has to be in-tune with both the conscious and unconscious forces in nature (Capra 1975: The Tao of Physics).
-This is a central point made in this RAS video clip, Carl Jung – Legacy and Influence, that Jung’s ideas are increasing relevant because we increasingly live in an interconnected globalizing world.
+This is a central point made in this RAS video clip, Carl Jung – Legacy and Influence, that Jung’s ideas are increasingly relevant because we increasingly live in an interconnected globalizing world.
 How to read this interconnectivity is central to authentic transformational leadership.

-The relevance of Jung’s leadership ideas at the corporate level are addressed by stating that the individuating transformational leader understands that she leads from within the performance appraisal process.
+The relevance of Jung’s leadership ideas at the corporate level is addressed by stating that the individuating transformational leader understands that she leads from within the performance appraisal process.
 If the ideal form of transformation leadership is to create “valuable and positive change in followers and social systems with the end goal of developing followers into leaders,” a leader has to design the performance appraisal process with the same dynamics that Jung sets in meeting with an analysand.
-A transformational leader has as his goal the development of individuating colleagues, teams, and organizations, – this is the ultimate learning organization which taps into the deep processes of individuation which feeds ones imagination.
-An effective learning organization is the key to corporate competitive advantage and the key to national comparative advantage.
+A transformational leader has as his goal the development of individuating colleagues, teams, and organizations, – this is the ultimate learning organization that taps into the deep processes of individuation which feeds one’s imagination.
+An effective learning organization is a key to corporate competitive advantage and the key to national comparative advantage.
 However, the gains from this increasing competitive/comparative advantage must be shared equitably and this is a key issue facing our society today!

 The evolution of the transformational leader paradigm being proposed adds the analytical depth psychology of C.G.
 Jung, with a focus on the individuation of one’s followers as his/her primary objective.
 To address this transforming individuation objective, a self-aware leader realizes that his/her success lies in the performance appraisal process (PA).
 In the PA process, this leader realizes the necessity of establishing authentic trust with his/her followers.
-This is the same trust established in an analytical psychology session through understanding the processes of transference and countertransference.
+This is the same trust established in an analytical psychology session by understanding the processes of transference and countertransference.
 This Wikipedia entry defines transference as:

-a phenomenon in psychoanalysis characterized by unconscious redirection of feelings from one person to another.
+A phenomenon in psychoanalysis characterized by unconscious redirection of feelings from one person to another.
 One definition of transference is “the inappropriate repetition in the present of a relationship that was important in a person’s childhood.”
 Another definition is “the redirection of feelings and desires and especially of those unconsciously retained from childhood toward a new object.”
 Still another definition is “a reproduction of emotions relating to repressed experiences, esp[ecially] of childhood, and the substitution of another person … for the original object of the repressed impulses.”
-Transference was first described by Sigmund Freud, who acknowledged its importance for psychoanalysis for better understanding of the patient’s feelings.
+Transference was first described by Sigmund Freud, who acknowledged its importance for psychoanalysis for a better understanding of the patient’s feelings.

 Countertransference is defined as:

-redirection of a therapist’s feelings toward a patient, or more generally, as a therapist’s emotional entanglement with a patient.
+A redirection of a therapist’s feelings toward a patient, or more generally, as a therapist’s emotional entanglement with a patient.
 A therapist’s attunement to their own countertransference is nearly as critical as understanding the transference.
 Not only does this help therapists regulate their emotions in the therapeutic relationship, but it also gives therapists valuable insight into what patients are attempting to elicit in them.
 For example, a therapist who is sexually attracted to a patient must understand this as countertransference, and look at how the patient may be eliciting this reaction.
-Once it has been identified, the therapist can ask the patient what their feelings are toward the therapist, and explore how they relate to unconscious motivations, desires, or fears.
+Once it has been identified, the therapist can ask the patient what their feelings are toward the therapist and explore how they relate to unconscious motivations, desires, or fears.

 The following video clip is Jung’s description of these elements operating in a one of his therapy session, which mirrors the process being suggested for the PA session.
 The clip begins by stating that the “dynamics of an archetypal relationship can exist within ANY relationship” and the ANY other relationship example Jung gives, at the end of the clip, is that of “falling head over heels in love” with someone, only to learn it was a bad choice of partners.
 As you watch Jung on transference and archetypes think about how this process is unfolding unconsciously as Myers’ indicates above in leading.
 I suggest this is also going on unconsciously inside any performance appraisal session – and going on unconsciously in all of our interpersonal relationships.

-I know the idea of thinking seriously and deeply about Maslow’s self actualization and Jung’s individuation calls for a paradigm shift in thinking about transformational leadership and the process of performance appraisal.
+I know the idea of thinking seriously and deeply about Maslow’s self-actualization and Jung’s individuation calls for a paradigm shift in thinking about transformational leadership and the process of performance appraisal.
 However, if leaders are going to “create valuable and positive change in followers and social systems with the end goal of developing followers into leaders” who themselves are transformational leaders, we have to go deep.
 When Jung was asked how long before the process of individuation would reach critical mass in the public domain, his response – 600 years.
 Hillman and Ventura (1992) in We’ve had a hundred years of psychotherapy– and the world’s getting worse paints a gloomy picture of the road ahead, however, we ought to be optimistic!

-An important educational issue is the emphasis on critical thinking, which “…refers to higher-order thinking that questions assumptions.
+An important educational issue is an emphasis on critical thinking, which “…refers to higher-order thinking that questions assumptions.
 Critical thinking is ‘thinking about thinking.’
 It is a way of deciding whether a claim is true, false, or sometimes true and sometimes false, or partly true and partly false.
 The concept is somewhat contested within the field of education due to the multiple possible meanings.”
 One contesting issue that I bring to the critical thinking dialogue is that one cannot think critically if one is unaware of how the unconscious forces in the situation, the follower, and in the leader are interacting.
 When I ask students if they dream, most say yes, however, when I then ask them if they record and analyze their dreams – few if any hands are raised.
 Why is such an important discovery as that of the unconscious not being addressed in our universities?
 One begins looking at the unconscious in oneself, then moves to the unconsciousness in one’s groups, organizations, political/economic systems, culture, and finally to the unconsciousness existing in globalization – “seeing the water we are swimming in.”
 Without seeing the water we cannot think critically about the magnum opus of our time – globalization – and we, as Pinky suggests, will continue to be dominated by “the areas that shape consciousness and define relationships.”

 There are significant challenges to implementing the changes being proposed.
 I suggest that we follow the hyperlinks and view the video clips and Wikipedia links to more fully experience the thesis of this essay.
 Fromm (1941: 287) addresses the issue of freedom and spontaneity and states that “spontaneous activity is the answer to the problem of freedom …. and is the one way in which man can overcome the terror of aloneness without sacrificing the integrity of his self; for in the spontaneous realization of the self, man unites himself anew with the world – with man, nature, and himself.
 Love is the foremost component of such spontaneity …. and Work is the other component.”
 But first, there has to be self love.
 I found the movie, Don Juan DeMarco, a story of the relationship between an analyst played by Marlon Brando and an analysand played by Johnny Deep to illustrate the dynamics of a 21st Century Transformational Leader and the new depth ethics in action.
 This scene illustrates the transference/counter-transference at the center of transformational leadership and the way of individuation.